 Sex Addiction and Porn Addiction Therapy

 As a leading expert on sex addiction and porn addiction, I work with individuals struggling with compulsive sexual behaviours.
-I deliver treatment programmes at my clinic in Harley Street, Central London, as well as providing online therapy.
-I provide an innovative treatment programme for sex and porn addicts, based upon a range of therapeutic approaches that have been proven to work.
+I provide an innovative treatment programme for sex addicts and porn addicts, based upon a range of therapeutic approaches that have been proven to work.
 I help clients to understand why they are using sex in a compulsive manner, so that they can get to the bottom of their addiction.
 I work with them on a programme designed to stop harmful sexual behaviour, address sexual compulsivity and to redevelop a healthy relationship with sex.

 Therapy Services

-As a specialist sex addiction therapist, I work with my clients to help them:
+As a specialised sex addiction and sexual compulsivity therapist, I work with my clients to help them:

 About Me